Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Hardware-in-the-loop results

-Figure~\ref{fig:time_iter} shows a comparison between the controllers~$C_1$ and $C_0$ in terms of number of iterations and computation-plus-communication time obtained for the $N_s$ experiments between the time instants $t_r$ and $t_r+50$.
-Note that, although the controller~$C_0$ provides in general a lower number of iterations and times due to a reduced occurrence of active constraints, the controller $C_1$~provides rather acceptable results while ensuring small constraints violations, yielding a maximum time on the PLC of $1.98$ seconds, which is considerably shorter than the sample time of $75$ seconds.

-In terms of memory efficiency, the implementation of the estimator~\eqref{eq:observer}, the solver for~\eqref{eq:MPCT_soft} and the reference calculator~\eqref{eq:ref_sys} required $0.73$ MB of memory in the PLC, which constitutes only a $3\%$ of the $24$ MB available.
+Figure~\ref{fig:time_iter} shows a comparison between the controllers~$C_1$ and $C_0$ in terms of number of iterations and computation-plus-communication time obtained for the $N_s$ experiments between the sample times~$t_r$ and $t_r+50$.
+Note that the controller~$C_0$ requires in general a lower number of iterations due to a reduced occurrence of active constraints.
+Nonetheless, the controller $C_1$~provides rather acceptable results while limiting constraint violations to small values, yielding a maximum time on the PLC of $1.98$ seconds (considerably shorter than the sample time of $75$ seconds).
+In terms of memory efficiency, the implementation of the estimator~\eqref{eq:observer}, the solver for~\eqref{eq:MPCT_soft} and the reference calculator~\eqref{eq:ref_sys} required $0.73$ MB of memory in the PLC, which constitutes only $3\%$ of the $24$ MB available.